Killing of Kelly Thomas: Aftermath

-Criminal lawsuits
+Criminal charges

 In late September 2011, the officers involved were arrested on murder charges.
 Local law enforcement personnel showed support by raising money for their bail and criminal defense.

 Thirty days after the incident all six officers involved in the beating were placed on administrative leave with pay and benefits intact.
 Several people, including two members of the Fullerton City Council, called for the resignation of police Chief Michael Sellers, who was later placed on medical leave in August 2011 for undisclosed reasons.
 Sellers continued his medical leave for 7 months and resigned on February 18, 2012, having never returned to work.
 19,948 people signed an online petition calling for the firing of all six police officers that were present during the beating.

 In an October 2011 televised interview with PBS SoCal, Fullerton City Councilman Bruce Whitaker stated his belief that there was a cover-up of the beating of Thomas within the police department and that the six officers involved in the beating falsified their reports on the incident.

 A preliminary hearing to determine if there is sufficient evidence for a trial was held on May 9, 2012.
 The court ordered that two of the police officers involved will stand trial.
 Manuel Ramos was charged with second-degree murder and involuntary manslaughter, and Jay Cicinelli was charged with involuntary manslaughter and felony use of excessive force.
 Both officers pleaded not guilty at the second arraignment on July 13, 2012.
 Attempts by the defendants to dismiss the charges were denied.
 In September 2012, Officer Joseph Wolfe was indicted on charges of involuntary manslaughter and use of excessive force.